cmanon/wp-strava/readme.txt

 Embed a segment in a page or post.
 Shows a summary of the segment plugs a map if a google maps key has been added.

-Paste in the full segment URL from Strava, such as https://www.strava.com/segments/18803428 and click "Embed."
+Paste in the full segment URL from Strava, such as https://www.strava.com/segments/18803428 and click "Embed" (pasting a link directly into the editor also works).
 The easiest way that to navigate to a segment URL on strava.com is by clicking “View Full Leaderboard” or “View Local Legend Stats” while you're viewing a segment from an activity.

 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can select options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.